2015 Clinton Correctional Facility escape: David Sweat

 David Paul Sweat (born June 14, 1980) was raised in the Binghamton metropolitan area by his single mother, Pamela Sweat, along with his two sisters.
 Sweat had a troubled childhood characterized by violent tendencies.
 After being sent to Florida to be raised by an uncle, he stole and wrecked his aunt's car and soon went into foster care.
 By the time they were in their late teens, Sweat and his cousin Jeffrey A. Nabinger Jr. were sporadically homeless.
 The two held short-lived jobs and became involved in the trade of marijuana.
 Sweat was known for elaborately planning burglaries he intended to commit with Nabinger, and they were arrested several times in the late 1990s and were sent to prison.

-In the early morning hours of July 4, 2002, Sweat, Nabinger and a third accomplice, Shawn Devaul, burglarized a fireworks store in Great Bend, Pennsylvania, to steal firearms.
+In the early morning hours of July 4, 2002, Sweat, Nabinger and a third accomplice, Shawn Devaul, burglarized a gun store in Great Bend, Pennsylvania, to steal firearms.
 Upon returning to New York, they were spotted by Kevin Tarsia, a Broome County sheriff's deputy, while transferring the stolen firearms in a parking lot from one vehicle to another.
-Sweat opened fire on Tarsia, hitting him multiple times, before running over him with a car.
-As he was still alive, Nabinger shot Tarsia two more times in the face, killing him.
+Sweat opened fire on Tarsia, hitting him multiple times, before running him over with a car.
+As Tarsia was still alive, Nabinger shot him two more times in the face, killing him.
 The three men were arrested a few days later.
 During the trial, Sweat and Nabinger both pled guilty to first degree murder and received life without parole to avoid capital punishment.
 Devaul, who cooperated with authorities, was sentenced to five years in prison plus five years of supervised release.
 Unlike Matt, Sweat had no history of escaping from prison.